My interests are in philosophical logic and the philosophy of language, as well as metaphysics and epistemology.

 However, logical and metaphysical orthodoxy seems to presuppose monism.
 A central issue is the extent to which pluralists can maintain standard accounts of the logical operators and logical consequence.
 A related issue is the extent to which they can do without a generic truth property.

-In my dissertation, I undertake a sustained investigation into how pluralists might develop their view in a way that meets key logical and metaphysical challenges.
+In my dissertation, I investigate how pluralists can develop their view in a way that systematically meets key logical and metaphysical challenges.

-“Epistemic modals and sensitivity to contextually-salient partitions” (under review)
+“Epistemic modals and sensitivity to contextually-salient partitions” (under revision)